karanpratapsingh/system-design/README.md

 ![udp](https://raw.githubusercontent.com/karanpratapsingh/portfolio/master/public/static/courses/system-design/chapter-I/tcp-and-udp/udp.png)

 It is largely preferred for real-time communications like broadcast or multicast network transmission.
-We should use UDP over TCP when we need the lowest latency and late data is worse than the loss of data.
+We should use UDP over TCP when we need the lowest latency and late data is worse than lost data.

 ## TCP vs UDP